Get the Pet to the Vet

 Read target words/patterns introduced in the activity

-- Read the target text My Pet Named Jet (see below) together with the children.
+- Read the My Pet Named Jet target text together with the children.

 - Read the text again, fading support.